ferlagher/javascript-games/README.md

 ## Introduction

 This website is a collection of minigames that can be played in your browser.
 There are a few games to choose from, and new games are added regularly.
 You can also create a fake local account to save your scores.
+In every game I tried to apply some new knowledge everytime I learned something new, thats why some games, despite looking very similar, have a different coding approach, instead of just reusing previous code.

 [**Live site here**][live] [![ny]][ny-link]